Pi

 unambiguous definition of Pi:

-a straight distance 2 or a semicircle distance Pi
+straight distance 2 or a semicircle distance Pi

 to get to the same ending point.